jdherman/awr-hbv-benchmark/README.md

 * generateSampling.sh: Create the Latin Hypercube samples of algorithm parameters
 * HBV_Reference.txt: The benchmark reference set from this study

-To run:
+To compile and run:

-0. Make sure you have [MOEAFramework](http://www.moeaframework.org).
+* Make sure you have [MOEAFramework](http://www.moeaframework.org).
 Download the "all-in-one executable" and put the .jar file in the main directory of this project.

-1. Compile the HBV Model: `cd HBV_src && make`
+* Compile the HBV Model: `cd HBV_src && make`

-2. Move the executable and data file into the main directory: `mv hbv WIL.in ..`
+* Move the executable and data file into the main directory: `mv hbv WIL.in ..`

-3. Compile the Java files (repeat for all Java files) (Before you compile `ExampleJobFactory.java`, you may want to read through the file and see if you want to modify any parts of the setup.)
+* Compile the Java files (repeat for all Java files) (Before you compile `ExampleJobFactory.java`, you may want to read through the file and see if you want to modify any parts of the setup.)

 	`javac -classpath MOEAFramework-<VERSION>-Executable.jar:.
 HBVProblem.java`

-4. Generate MOEA parameters: `./generateSampling.sh`
+* Generate MOEA parameters: `./generateSampling.sh`

-5. Run `ExampleJobFactory` to submit jobs to a PBS queue.
+* Run `ExampleJobFactory` to submit jobs to a PBS queue.
 If you read the file ExampleJobFactory.java, you will see which algorithms and random seeds will be submitted by default.
 Change these as needed.

 	`java -classpath MOEAFramework-<VERSION>-Executable.jar:.
 ExampleJobFactory -seed 0`

 	The `-seed` argument is optional.
 If omitted, 50 seeds will be run.

-You can perform a regular (non-PBS) run like this:
+* You can perform a regular (non-PBS) run like this:
 ```
 java -classpath MOEAFramework-<VERSION>-Executable.jar:. \
 org.moeaframework.analysis.sensitivity.Evaluator \